joke2k/faker/docs/coding_style.rst

 We only accept new data if it's coming from statistical sources, such as census or government institutions.
 This includes names and their distribution.

+You may include multiple sources, but each name must come from a source.
+We will not accept list of names compiled exclusively by contributors.

 Name Lists